-- (a) adopt appropriate design measures, showing careful attention to the scale, character, setting and compatibility with their surroundings, materials and proposed use; - (b) respect, maintain and enhance the character, street scene, scale and hierarchy of existing buildings and the spaces between them; - (c) ensure through careful design and sustainable construction that the development is usable, durable, adaptable and maximises opportunities, where practical and economically viable, to use recycled materials in their construction; - (d) where appropriate, demonstrate by means of an Access Statement access for all through the provision of safe and convenient access, addressing the needs of all in society, including people with disability; - (e) adopt design measures to reduce the opportunity for crime and anti-social behaviour; - (f) make efficient and prudent use of natural resources, including water as well as incorporating waste management, energy efficiency and pollution control measures regarding noise, air, water and light where appropriate; - (g) contribute to high quality public spaces and opportunities for physical activity; - (h) provide landscaping within the scheme appropriate to the location; and - (i) protect and enhance existing areas of biodiversity value and links between them where appropriate.
+- (a) adopt appropriate design measures, showing careful attention to the scale, character, setting and compatibility with their surroundings, materials and proposed use: - (b) respect, maintain and enhance the character, street scene, scale and hierarchy of existing buildings and the spaces between them; - (c) ensure through careful design and sustainable construction that the development is usable, durable, adaptable and maximises opportunities, where practical and economically viable, to use recycled materials in their construction; - (d) where appropriate, demonstrate by means of an Access Statement access for all through the provision of safe and convenient access, addressing the needs of all in society, including people with disability; - (e) adopt design measures to reduce the opportunity for crime and anti-social behaviour; - (f) make efficient and prudent use of natural resources, including water as well as incorporating waste management, energy efficiency and pollution control measures regarding noise, air, water and light where appropriate; - (g) contribute to high quality public spaces and opportunities for physical activity; - (h) provide landscaping within the scheme appropriate to the development and its location including minimising visual impacts where appropriate; and - (i) protect and enhance existing areas of biodiversity value and links between them where appropriate.

-Design statements will be required for development proposals within Conservation Areas, where appropriate
+Design statements will be required for significant development proposals and for all developments within Conservation Areas, where appropriate.

-Percentage of eligible open spaces managed to green flag award standard

-Target: Increase by 1% average per year (measured from 2007)
+Percentage of eligible open spaces managed to green flag award standard Target: Increase by 1% average per year (measured from 2007)